Motor racing-Rain master Hamilton storms to Styrian GP pole | Sports-Games

 "Very rarely do you see performances that are just not from this world," said Wolff.
 "When you look at the onboard from his lap, he was balancing the car on the edge, aquaplaning, throttle control was incredible.

-Sunday's race, named after the southern Austrian state where the circuit is located, will be the first time a track has hosted two grands prix in the same season.
+"It is not quite the true pace of our car, but it's a real boost for everyone in the team," he said.
+Sunday's race, named after the southern Austrian state where the circuit is located, will be the first time a track has hosted two Grand Prix in the same season.